A Political Romance: Synopsis

 This narrative is followed by a 6-page postscript.
 To the writer's surprise, Trim has not quietly retreated from the public eye, but has instead renewed the old quarrel between John and the late parson about the writing desk, and attempted to complain about excessive ill-treatment by John.
 Trim is again shamed by the public.
 The postscript concludes, "the general Opinion, upon the whole, is this, That, in three several pitch'd Battles, Trim has been so trimm'd, as never disastrous Hero was trimm'd before him".

 The next section is titled "The Key"; in an allegorical work, the key would usually be a guide identifying which concepts or real-life persons each character represents.
 This key instead continues the satire with more narrative prose.
 It claims that the pamphlet was found on the ground in York and was read by a local political club.
 It describes their debate over the meaning of the allegory, pairing character sketches of local figures with their comically improbable identifications.

 This is followed by two letters signed by Laurence Sterne.
 The first, addressed to the printer, explicitly claims his authorship of the piece, and justifies its high price of one shilling (twice the six pence Topham charged for his most recent Reply).
 The second, addressed to Topham, contests some of Topham's evidence against Sterne in the ongoing personal conflict which the narrative satirizes.

 Allegory

-The pamphlet's satirical narrative is an allegory for the ongoing jockeying for preferments within the Church of England, translated into a squabble for used clothing within a rural parish.
+The pamphlet's satirical narrative is an allegory, which diminishes recent personal disputes within the Church of England into a squabble for used clothing within a rural parish.
 The primary target of the narrative's satire is Francis Topham, whose attempts to acquire a range of minor posts is mocked as petty and demeaning.
-Sterne presents the Archbishop John Gilbert (an ally of Topham's and a rival of Sterne's patron John Fountayne) in a relatively positive light as the new parson in the village.
-The pamphlet's purported key ridicules York's society more broadly, highlighting that all the local clergy were the subject of public mockery, and poking fun at the ill-founded but widespread gossip among York's notable residents.
+Sterne presents the Archbishop John Gilbert (an ally of Topham's and a rival of Sterne's patron John Fountayne) in a relatively positive light, as the new parson in the village who is well-meaning but misled by others.
+The pamphlet's purported key ridicules York's society more broadly, highlighting that all the local clergy were the subject of public mockery and poking fun at the ill-founded but widespread gossip among York's notable residents.
 A full explanation of each part of the allegory is provided in the introduction to the 1914 edition.